-(2) Nothing in any rule adopted under division $\frac{(H)}{(I)}$ (I) of 336 this section shall be construed to limit the ability of the 337 secretary of state to follow or adopt, or to preclude the 338 secretary of state from following or adopting, any guidelines 339 proposed by the federal election commission, any entity 340 authorized by the federal election commission to propose 341 guidelines, the election assistance commission, or any entity 342 authorized by the election assistance commission to propose 343 guidelines.
-344

-(3)(a) Before the initial certification of any direct 345 recording electronic voting machine with a voter verified paper 346 audit trail, and as a condition for the continued certification 347 and use of those machines, the secretary of state shall 348 establish, by rule, standards for the certification of those 349 machines.
-Those standards shall include, but are not limited to, 350 all of the following: 351 (i) A definition of a voter verified paper audit trail as 352 a paper record of the voter's choices that is verified by the 353 voter prior to the casting of the voter's ballot and that is 354 securely retained by the board of elections; 355 (ii) Requirements that the voter verified paper audit 356 trail shall not be retained by any voter and shall not contain 357 individual voter information; 358 (iii) A prohibition against the production by any direct 359 recording electronic voting machine of anything that legally 360 could be removed by the voter from the polling place, such as a 361 receipt or voter confirmation; 362 (iv) A requirement that paper used in producing a voter 363 verified paper audit trail be sturdy, clean, and resistant to 364 degradation; 365 (v) A requirement that the voter verified paper audit 366 trail shall be capable of being optically scanned for the 367 purpose of conducting a recount or other audit of the voting 368 machine and shall be readable in a manner that makes the voter's 369 ballot choices obvious to the voter without the use of computer 370 or electronic codes; 371 (vi) A requirement, for office-type ballots, that the 372 voter verified paper audit trail include the name of each 373 commission.
+(2) Nothing in any rule adopted under division (H) (I) of 336 this section shall be construed to limit the ability of the 337 secretary of state to follow or adopt, or to preclude the 338 secretary of state from following or adopting, any guidelines 339 proposed by the federal election commission, any entity 340 authorized by the federal election commission to propose 341 quidelines, the election assistance commission, or any entity 342 authorized by the election assistance commission to propose 343 quidelines.
+344 and use of those machines, the secretary of state shall 348 establish, by rule, standards for the certification of those 349 machines.
+Those standards shall include, but are not limited to, 350 all of the following: 351 (i) A definition of a voter verified paper audit trail as 352 a paper record of the voter's choices that is verified by the 353 voter prior to the casting of the voter's ballot and that is 354 securely retained by the board of elections; 355 356 (ii) Requirements that the voter verified paper audit trail shall not be retained by any voter and shall not contain 357 individual voter information; 358 (iii) A prohibition against the production by any direct 359 recording electronic voting machine of anything that legally 360 could be removed by the voter from the polling place, such as a 361 receipt or voter confirmation; 362 (iv) A requirement that paper used in producing a voter 363 verified paper audit trail be sturdy, clean, and resistant to 364 365 degradation; (v) A requirement that the voter verified paper audit 366 trail shall be capable of being optically scanned for the 367 purpose of conducting a recount or other audit of the voting 368 machine and shall be readable in a manner that makes the voter's 369 ballot choices obvious to the voter without the use of computer 370 or electronic codes; 371 (vi) A requirement, for office-type ballots, that the 372 voter verified paper audit trail include the name of each 373 candidate selected by the voter; 374